SpectraLogic/ds3_python_sdk/README.md

 # submit the put bulk request to DS3
 bulkResult = client.putBulk(bucketName, fileList)

-# the bulk request will split the files over several chunks if it needs to
+# the bulk request will split the files over several chunks if it needs to.
-# we need to iterate over the chunks, ask the server for space to send
+# we then need to ask what chunks we can send, and then send them making
-# the chunks, then send all the objects returned in the chunk
+# sure we don't resend the same chunks

+# create a set of the chunk ids which will be used to track
+# what chunks have not been sent
 chunkIds = set(map(lambda x: x.chunkId, bulkResult.chunks))

+# while we still have chunks to send
 while len(chunkIds) > 0:
+    # get a list of the available chunks that we can send
     availableChunks = client.getAvailableChunks(bulkResult.jobId)

-    chunks = availableChunks.bulkPlan.chunks
+    # check to make sure we got some chunks, if we did not
+    # sleep and retry.
+This could mean that the cache is full
     if len(chunks) == 0:
         time.sleep(availableChunks.retryAfter)
         continue

+    chunks = availableChunks.bulkPlan.chunks

+    # for each chunk that is available, check to make sure
+    # we have not sent it, and if not, send that object
     for chunk in chunks:
         if not chunk.chunkId in chunkIds:
             continue
         chunkIds.remove(chunk.chunkId)
         for obj in chunk.objects:
+            # it is possible that if we start resending a chunk, due to the program crashing, that
+            # some objects will already be in cache.
+Check to make sure that they are not, and then
+            # send the object to Sepctra S3
+            if not obj.inCache:
                 client.putObject(bucketName, obj.name, obj.offset, obj.length, bulkResult.jobId)

 # we now verify that all our objects have been sent to DS3
 bucketResponse = client.getBucket(bucketName)